codatio/codat-docs/docs/lending/guides/loan-writeback/configure.md

 * **Expense account**, an account to record incurred fees and interest.
 * **Supplier record**, a record to identify you, the lender, in future transactions.

 Your solution also needs a **lender bank account**, a virtual account that contains the lender's transactions.
 You would have created this source account when implementing [bank feeds](/bank-feeds/overview).
 Now, map it to a target account in your SMB customer's accounting platform.
-You can define it as 'lendersBankAccount` in your solution.
+You can define it as `lendersBankAccount` in your solution.

 For example, your user interface might look something like this: